sidewinder2020/checks-for-understanding/module-4/backend/week_one.md

 #### Review
 9. What's the MVC design pattern?
-Describe each part of MVC.
+Describe each part of MVC. model - view - Controller
+model: handles the blueprint for the object, interacts with database
+view: makes things pretty, holds template for the webpage
+controller: gets info from the model - passes it to the view

-10. What are a few ways to optimize a Rails application?
+10. What are a few ways to optimize a Rails application? background workers, caching, indexing/compound indexing on the db, materialized views (and caching those), using activerecord over ruby (but SQL always wins - biased opinion)

 11. What's a background worker?
-When would we want to use a background worker?
+When would we want to use a background worker? it handles tasks in the background - for example - you could have a background worker making your api calls, storing the info in your db for easy retrieval
+-you could also use one when sending confirmation emails